 Roosevelt Island population?
 How many people live here?
-Should have an easy answer, but it isn’t because it’s been lied about for so long.
+Should be an easy answer, but it isn’t because it’s been lied about for so long.
 So, let’s clear it up.

 “The figures in the 2010 census confirm what we already suspected.
 Roosevelt Island has changed dramatically, Where once were ruins now stand carefully landscaped apartment buildings.
 Our subway platforms are more crowded, the crowds on the tram less familiar, the challenge of melding into a unified community more complex.”David Stone, Reporting 8 years ago on the 2010 Census

 Problems sound familiar?

 They do, and what I reported for a newspaper assignment when the last census numbers came out hasn’t changed much.
 But the 2020 census didn’t show Roosevelt Island’s population flatten.
 Just almost flattened with a net gain of about 100 residents.
 The community is now over 11,700.

 Including confusion still fed by misleading claims.
 For a recent New York Times article claiming that Roosevelt Island “wants tourist,” RIOC’s much-maligned CEO was quoted as repeating the discredited 14,000 population nonsense.
 Reasons for claiming higher numbers are lost in an unreported past.
 But the facts are now clear, and as we go through the 2020 census, knowing the truth matters.